Data-Driven Optimal Control of Affine Systems: A Linear Programming Perspective: Introduction

 Our main contributions can be summarised as follows:

-\textbf{\textit{(i)}} In Section \ref{sec:opt_control} we introduce the stochastic optimal control framework for affine systems including the characterization of the fixed points corresponding to value function, $Q$-function and relaxed Bellman operators;
+$\bullet \quad \mbox{In}$ Section \ref{sec:opt_control}, we introduce the stochastic optimal control framework for affine systems including the characterization of the fixed points corresponding to the value function, $Q$-function and relaxed Bellman operators;

-\textbf{\textit{(ii)}} In Section \ref{sec:Bellman_ineq}, we show how the Bellman inequalities can be reconstructed starting from a sufficiently rich dataset.
+$\bullet \quad \mbox{In}$ Section \ref{sec:Bellman_ineq}, we show how the Bellman inequalities can be reconstructed starting from a sufficiently rich dataset.
 Moreover, we provide estimators for the corresponding expectations that do not need reinitialization and show how to build LPs that preserve the optimal policy;

-\textit{\text{\textbf{(iii)}}} To ensure the dataset is sufficiently rich, in Section \ref{sec:WillemFL} we extend Willem's fundamental lemma to affine systems by showing that controllability and persistency of excitation are still sufficient conditions to generate trajectories containing enough information.
+$\bullet \quad \mbox{To}$ ensure the dataset is sufficiently rich, in Section \ref{sec:WillemFL} we extend Willems' fundamental lemma to affine systems by showing that controllability and persistency of excitation are still sufficient conditions to generate trajectories containing enough information.